DusanJankovic877/online-advertisement-app/README.md

 ## Prerequisites

-You will need [Node.js](https://nodejs.org) version 6.0 or greater installed on your system.
+You will need [Node.js](https://nodejs.org) version 6.0 or greater installed on your system, and vue cli https://cli.vuejs.org/.

 ## Project setup